Greece Road Trip: Best Routes for Mainland Greece and the Peloponnese

 Drive or climb the 911 steps up to the spectacular Palamidi Fortress, built by the Venetians between 1711 and 1714.
 The citadel stands on a 216-meter-high outcrop that dominates the town and gives panoramic views of Nafplio and the Argolic Gulf.

 You can take a boat trip out to the tiny island fortress of Bourtzi, which sits in Nafplio’s large bay.
-The island has served many purposes, including as a pirate deterrent, home for executioners, and a hotel!
-Today the island hosts Nafplio’s Summer Music Festival, providing a stunning backdrop to classical music.
+The island has served many purposes, including as a deterrent to pirates, a home for executioners, and a hotel!
+Today, the island hosts Nafplio’s Summer Music Festival, providing a stunning backdrop to classical music.

 RELATED POST: One Perfect Day in Nafplio: Top Attractions & Hidden Gems